 Certain staff have a duty to make sure you understand that help is available to you from IMHA services and how you can get that help.
 You can speak to professionals like nurses and social workers and they can make a referral on your behalf.

-If you want to make a referral yourself, you can contact us on the details at the top of the page.
+If you want to make a referral yourself, you can contact us.